-For a long time DIYers had to use paint rollers and brushes for applying deck stain.
-Then, we came around and figured that there has to be a better way to go about staining your deck.
+For a very long time DIYers had to use paint rollers and brushes for applying deck stain.
+Then, we came around and figured that there had to be a better way to go about staining your deck.
 We came up with the ultimate line of deck and fence stain applicators.
-While these deck stain applicators are straightforward to use, like many tools, there are always a few tricks to make things easier.
-Luckily for you, after staining many a deck with our WoodMate applicators, our team has figured out eight “hacks” that will make using our tools even easier.
+While these deck stain applicators are straightforward to use, like many tools, there are always a few tips to make things easier.
+Luckily for you, after staining many a deck with our Woodmates applicators, our team has compiled a few of those tips to make using our stain applicators even easier.

 How do you “Pick the Right Pole for your Project”?
-If you look through our product catalog you’ll be inundated with the breadth of our extension pole product lines.
+If you look through our product catalog you’ll be inundated with the breadth of our extension pole product line.
 Different lengths, materials, threaded ends, fluted, fixed length – the list of options goes on and on.
-With so many different extension poles to choose from we figured it would help if we provided a guide to help.
+With so many different extension poles to choose from we figured it would help to provide a guide.

 Windows are an important part of a home’s structure, they provide ventilation, insulate spaces and improve aesthetic appearance.
-However, they also need regular maintenance so they continue to make your home look good, but are also safe and secure.
+They also need regular maintenance so they continue to make your home look good, but are also safe and secure.

-From the beginning of time, mankind has evolved to thrive in our environment, what we lacked in stature, we made up for with tools, and specifically for things outside of our immediate grasp.
+From the beginning of time, mankind has evolved to thrive in our environment.
+What we lacked in stature, we made up for with tools, and specifically for things outside of our immediate grasp.
 Some tools are designed for particular jobs, while others can be broadly used to accomplish a myriad of different tasks.
-Take a moment and do a personal inventory of the tools in your garage or shed, which would you consider the most versatile?
+Take a moment and do a personal inventory of the tools in your garage or shed.
+Which would you consider the most versatile multi tool?

 MANGO SALSA: If you haven’t watched Patricia’s harrowing tale of blood, sweat and salsa, head over to our YouTube page and watch.
 While you’re there Like Subscribe and Comment for a chance to win some fabulous prizes.
 After a long day of getting it done Faster.
 Safer.
 Easier you deserve a quick easy-to-make snack.
 Nothing is as refreshing as fresh fruits and vegetables so why not throw a bunch of them into the same bowl and eat them with some chips?